Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 {{< youtube id="fBrOPxkeTnw" class="youtube-player" >}}
 {{< youtube id="36O4d31UyyE" class="youtube-player" >}}

-So, I encourage you to [download the app](https://play.google.com/store/apps/details?id=com.velocitylapse.velocitylapse) and go outside to capture a time lapse yourself. :)
+So, I encourage you to [download the app](https://play.google.com/store/apps/details?id=com.velocitylapse.velocitylapse) and go outside to capture a time-lapse yourself. :)

 ### My video gets popular on YouTube

-Speaking of enjoying creation, it seemed that people enjoyed the starscape time lapse on the Velocity Lapse YouTube channel.
+Speaking of enjoying creation, it seemed that people enjoyed the starscape time-lapse on the Velocity Lapse YouTube channel.
 The video received 1K views and 11 likes in the first week, **4.7K views and 46 likes in the first 3 weeks**, and has 6K views and 56 likes as of this writing.

 > Later update: The video now has **over 83K views**, which is kind of crazy (to me) for a 30-second video.

-{{< figure src="/posts/journey-behind-velocity-lapse-2/starry-night-sky-analytics-10-2022.jpg" alt="Starry night sky timelapse video analytics" caption="A glance at the stats for the starry night sky time lapse video on Youtube as of 10/26/22" >}}
+{{< figure src="/posts/journey-behind-velocity-lapse-2/starry-night-sky-analytics-10-2022.jpg" alt="Starry night sky time-lapse video analytics" caption="A glance at the stats for the starry night sky time-lapse video on Youtube as of 10/26/22" >}}

 Needless to say, this was way, far better than any other video I posted.